martinfreedman/LispFlat/README.md

          return Exp.Atom(token);
  }
  ```
-This is the the first half of the core of an interpreter.
+This is the first half of the core of an interpreter.
 It so similar to the python that any
-python coder completely unfamiliar with C# who knows the orginal code should grok this easily.
+python coder completely unfamiliar with C# who knows the original code should grok this easily.

 The `Tokenize()` function is incredibly simple, not even any regexps needed!
 This is partly due to the simple and
 consistent syntax of S-Expressions.
 A more sophisticated implementation could not be as simple
-but this is an elegant tokeizer.
+but this is an elegant tokenizer.

 The parser reads these tokens into the relevant Exp types.
 The nested lists are loaded into
 `List<Exp>` which is a type in `Exp`.
-Noe that the empty list `()` creates an empty List<Exp>
+Noe that the empty list `()` creates an empty `List<Exp>`
 which translates to the empty string `""`.
 This must be captured in Atom() and was the source of some
 mischief in debugging.

-The simplcity of this solution means that parsing is perfomred on per line entered basis, so
+The simplicity of this solution means that parsing is performed on per line entered basis, so
 no multi-line lisp can be used (that can be done from files as can be seen later in the Tests
 section).